sophie-thomson/ecopositive-bristol-react-ui/README.md

 <hr>

 - Any authenticated user can submit a company to be considered for addition to the ecoPositive directory.
-- Conditional rendering will only display the Add My Company link in the AddCompany banner if a user is logged in, and a useRedirect hook at the top of the function sends any user not authenticated back to the home page.
+- Conditional rendering will only display the Add My Company link in the AddCompany banner if a user is logged in.
+- A useRedirect(loggedOut) hook at the top of the form function provides defensive authorisation sending unauthenticated users back to the home page if they try to access the from from the url.
+- Clicking on the

 ### Edit Company Form (CompanyEditForm.js)
 <hr>